MMA workouts give you a unique opportunity to experience cardio endurance and total body toning.

 MMA Workout- Exercises

-We are doing a HIIT workout.
+This is also known as a high intensity interval training (HIIT) workout.
 Keep scrolling for precise details on each of the following:

 - 30 seconds of burpees